Eaze is moving into recreational marijuana delivery with $27 million in new funding

 New CEO of the company Jim Patterson, who took over the role in December 2017 explains his approach as just part of the Silicon Valley cycle to get ahead, “We are a tech startup…we’re investing in growth,” he told TechCrunch when asked about the high burn rate.
 “We’re investing the money now it what’s clearly going to be a very big market.”

-Part of the pop in the pot delivery industry is due to tech finally meeting the needs of the medical marijuana community in the the state of California, where Eaze operates.
+Part of the pop in the pot delivery industry is due to tech finally meeting the needs of the medical marijuana community in the state of California, where Eaze operates.
 Eaze uses its proprietary software to help consumers with a medical marijuana license in the state buy pot from local dispensaries and then delivers those purchases to their door.

 However, California is set to begin issuing licenses for the cultivation and selling of the plant for recreational use at the beginning of 2018, which will open up a whole new revenue stream for Eaze and others in the space.